linagora/tmail-backend/tmail-backend/apps/memory/README.md

 mvn clean install -DskipTests
 ```

-Then you can finally start the James distributed server.
+Then you can finally start the James memory server.
 If you included the JWT keys in the build:

 ```
 docker run linagora/tmail-backend-memory